apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 chmod 400 mykey.pem
 ~~~

 Where mykey.pem will be replaced with whatever you named the private key file we downloaded earlier.
-Then we can reach the EC2 instance with
+Then we can reach the EC2 instance using the default username "ubuntu" with

 ~~~
 ssh ubuntu@[ip-address] -i mykey.pem
 ~~~

 Where [ip-address] should be replaced with the elastic IP of the EC2 instance.
 The -i flag indicates the keyfile to use for authentication.
 If everything worked you should see a different terminal prompt like `ubuntu@######` (on the first connection you may get asked a yes/no question about host keys before proceeding).
+The changed prompt indicates we have now tunneled into the cloud machine and can execute commands remotely.

 ## Configuring the instance